The Common Era Begins

 The object of study is that ongoing experiment, “America.”
 The approach is through literature and other arts, history, national mythology, American nature, the particular version of the experiment called “the United States,” other Americas north and south, and more.
 The intention is to be suggestive rather than comprehensive.

-LIT 2052 Refer to LWR 2052 in Expository and College Writing Courses for description.
+WRI 2052 Refer to Expository and College Writing Courses for description.
+Formerly also offered as LIT 2052.

 American History Through Literature